GLOBAL MARKETS-New York order spooks Wall Street, offsets calm from policy efforts

 Australia's beleaguered market eked out a 0.70% gain, and futures for Japan's Nikkei were trading up at 17,710, compared with the cash close of 16,552.

-Oil prices fell for the fourth week in a row, with U.S. crude on track for its worst week since 1991, as the coronavirus outbreak knocked the demand outlook and Moscow rejected U.S. intervention in its price war with Saudi Arabia.
+Oil prices fell for the fourth week in a row, with U.S. crude posting its worst week since 1991, as the coronavirus outbreak knocked the demand outlook and Moscow rejected U.S. intervention in its price war with Saudi Arabia.

 West Texas Intermediate fell $2.69 to settle at $22.53 a barrel while Brent crude futures fell $1.49 to settle at $26.98 a barrel.

-Euro zone bond yields tumbled on Friday as risk sentiment picked up to support Southern European bonds,
+Euro zone bond yields tumbled as risk sentiment picked up to support Southern European bonds.

 Relatively calm trading in U.S. Treasuries early in the session returned to the volatile patterns seen earlier this week after Cuomo said he would issue his executive order.

-Benchmark 10-year U.S. Treasury notes fell 15 basis points to yield 0.9803%.
-(Reporting by Herbert Lash; Editing by Dan Grebler and Tom Brown)
+Benchmark 10-year U.S. Treasury notes fell 124 basis points to yield 0.8869%.
+(Reporting by Herbert Lash; Editing by Dan Grebler and Sonya Hepinstall)